primatejs/primate/docs/modules/store.md

 !!!
 The store module treats `undefined` and `null` differently on updates.
-When updating a document, `undefined` means you want to leave the field's value as is, while `null` nullifies the field.
+When updating a record, `undefined` means you want to leave the field's value as is, while `null` nullifies the field.
 !!!